nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_patient.md

   </tr>
 </table>

-Here
+For an **STU3** or **R4** implementation record the patient's NHS Number as an identifier.

-- Patient.identifier.use = "official"
+- The `Patient.identifier.use` should be "official"
-- Patient.identifier.type = "MR"
+- The `Patient.identifier.type` should be "MR"
-- Patient.identifier.value = {patient's NHS Number}
-- Patient.identifier.period = {any known validity period, omit if unknown}
+- The `Patient.identifier.value` must be the patient's NHS Number
+- The `Patient.identifier.period` can be omitted unless there is a known validity period for the NHS Number

+For a **CareConnect** implementation the **identifier (nhsNumber)** extension should be used for the patient's NHS Number.

+Additionally an implementation can populate an additional identifier to record any local patient identifier that is necessary for local business process interoperability.

 ### identifier (nhsNumber)